Reviewing Byrna Technologies (BYRN) and Its Competitors

 |Byrna Technologies Competitors

 12.8% of Byrna Technologies shares are held by institutional investors.
-Comparatively, 48.7% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are held by institutional investors.
-14.8% of Byrna Technologies shares are held by insiders.
-Comparatively, 13.8% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.
+Comparatively, 47.7% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are held by institutional investors.
+14.8% of Byrna Technologies shares are held by company insiders.
+Comparatively, 13.9% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

 Earnings and Valuation

-This table compares Byrna Technologies and its rivals revenue, earnings per share and valuation.
+This table compares Byrna Technologies and its rivals gross revenue, earnings per share and valuation.

 |Gross Revenue